virtual-kubelet/virtual-kubelet/providers/azure/README.md

 ### Deploy Virtual Kubelet

-Manually deploy the Virtual Kubelet node as the instructions say in the [Manual set-up](#deployment-of-the-aci-provider-in-your-cluster)section but when installing the Helm chart use these updated settings.
+Manually deploy the Virtual Kubelet, the following env. variables have already been set earlier.
+You do need to pass through the subnet you created for ACI earlier, otherwise the container instances will not be able to participate with the other pods within the cluster subnet.

 ```cli
 RELEASE_NAME=virtual-kubelet